-Located in Buckhead, East Cobb, Midtown, and serving the surrounding areas of Atlanta and Marietta, Dermatology Affiliates offers treatment for melanoma and other medical dermatology conditions requiring the assistance of a board-certified dermatologist.
+Located in Alpharetta, Buckhead, East Cobb, Midtown, and serving the surrounding areas of Atlanta and Marietta, Dermatology Affiliates offers treatment for melanoma and other medical dermatology conditions requiring the assistance of a board-certified dermatologist.

 What is Melanoma?